raphaelzenou/mongo-flask-project/README.md

 Hosting will be powered by Heroku connected with GitHub (not Heroku Git) for deployments.

-Other notable functionality: the app also scrapes free proxies from 'https://free-proxy-list.net/' and attemps to use them in a randomised way instead of the default one to mitigate the risk of blocking from Amazon anti scraping technology.
+Other notable functionality: the app also scrapes free proxies from 'free-proxy-list.net' and attempts to use them in a randomised way instead of the default one to mitigate the risk of blocking from Amazon anti scraping technology.

 ## UX